AlexeyProvorov/The-world-as-a-knitting-needle/Nexford research/From the student's point of view.md

 - My mood and judgments at the moment are not stable and I can quickly shift from uncertainty or even insecurity to overconfidence depending on situation.
 - So I can feel impostor syndrome from time to time
 - I want to start the next stage later rather than earlier

+## Advantages:
+- Online program
+- Tests without strong examination
+- Interesting tasks from time to time
+- Clear steps.
+Can see step by step

+## Disadventages:
+- Task not about my area.
+If they said to create a word-format research about local health, I need to follow instructions without my agreement with this question